Fixing Error Code 228 on Your Lennox® Furnace

 Not feeling heat and noticing error code 228 from your Lennox® furnace?

 This means your HVAC equipment couldn’t correct its pressure switch before turning on.
 As a result, your system will not run for your protection.

 Repairing or replacing this part is best left to the Experts at Stevenson Service Experts in Dayton.
-Our NATE-certified technicians are among the elite in the industry.
+Our ACE-certified technicians are among the elite in the industry.
 They’re well-equipped to handle all of your heating needs, including clearing a furnace error.

 How a Pressure Switch Works

 This part plays a critical duty as your furnace prepares to heat your home.

 Here’s what happens after your thermostat’s call for heat:

 - Your furnace’s control board commences running the draft inducer blower motor.
 This pushes out combustion gases from the heat exchanger and moves in new gas and air so the burners can fire.

 - When the pressure switch senses that enough air is being pulled into the burners, it closes and commands the control board to ignite the furnace.